tfeb/tfeb-lisp-implementation-hax/lw/README.md

 ### LW command line tools
 **`lw-comands`** provides some extra commands for the LW toplevel.
 These are the commands I use: they may or may not be useful for other people.
 The documentation below is rough: a lot of the commands have slightly unclear semantics which I can't always remember.

-This module needs both ASDF and [`require-module`](https://tfeb.github.io/tfeb-lisp-tools/#requiring-modules-with-searching-require-module).
-It makes some attempt to make sure ASDF is loaded but it just assumes `require-module` is there.
-I might remove this dependency as I don't actually use the `:require` command very often any more.
+This module needs ASDF and makes some attempt to make sure ASDF is loaded.

 **Package commands.**  These let you change package and maintain a stack of packages so you can push or pop packages.